Configure Cisco Collaboration Endpoints with wallpaper

 Every registered caching device will consume one Appspace ID each.

-The Appspace App supported device must have access to Appspace Cloud via HTTP/HTTPS, and can be used independently.
+The Appspace App supported device must have access to the Appspace platform (cloud/on-prem) via HTTP/HTTPS, and can be used independently.

 - Cisco Webex DX Series - DX80